ChristianAliyuda/install-node/README.md

 # install-node
-// Here is the commands for installation of node.
+// Here is the commands for installation of node.js .